maarten-pennings/esp32cam/reset/README.md

 I had some problems in communicating with the ESP32-CAM.
 The problems are two-fold.
 Firstly, there is the issue of programming the ESP32.
-Secondly, there is the issue of transferring serial data.
+Secondly, there is the issue of transferring serial data while running our own application.
 The two are related.

 Some background.
 The ESP32 has a reset pin.
 On most boards, including the ESP32-CAM, this pin is connected to a small push button.